 If we deny our Hebrew sources their just place in our background, then we deny the sacrifice of the PASSOVER LAMB, OUR Passover Lamb, for without the shedding of blood, there is no remission of sins.
 (Heb.
 9:22)

 Mainstream Christianity has already denied and changed Passover, replacing it with the Babylonian goddess, Ishtar (Easter).

-Most of mainstream Christianity doesn't even KNOW that the Holy Spirit was given on one of YHWH'S Holy Days that he gave to the Hebrews -- Pentecost, the Feast of Weeks.
+Most of mainstream Christianity doesn't even KNOW that the Holy Spirit was given on one of YHWH'S Holy Days that he gave to the Hebrews (and to US) -- Pentecost, the Feast of Weeks.